elabftw/elabftw/doc/_build/html/_sources/postinstall.txt

 It is important to keep your install up to date with the latest bug fixes and new features.

-See instructions on updating eLabFTW on :ref:`How-to-update`.
+See instructions on updating eLabFTW on :ref:`how-to-update`.